ExitValue.ai

 Valuing the Operating Business

-The operating side — what the farm actually does with the land — typically trades at 3-6x EBITDA for row crop and conventional livestock operations.
-Specialty crops (wine grapes, tree nuts, organic produce) and value-added operations push higher, often 6-9x EBITDA, because of branded relationships, certifications, and harder-to-replicate production systems.
+The operating side, what the farm actually does with the land, typically trades at platform-tier earnings multiples for row crop and conventional livestock operations.
+Specialty crops (wine grapes, tree nuts, organic produce) and value-added operations push higher, often platform-tier earnings multiples, because of branded relationships, certifications, and harder-to-replicate production systems.

 Dairy is its own animal.
-Consolidation pressure has compressed multiples on conventional dairy operations to 3-5x EBITDA in most regions, with the herd, milking equipment, and quota (where applicable) often valued separately from the land.
+Consolidation pressure has compressed multiples on conventional dairy operations to platform-tier earnings multiples in most regions, with the herd, milking equipment, and quota (where applicable) often valued separately from the land.
 Organic dairy holds premiums of 1-2 turns above conventional.

 Valuing the Land